AFurryCat/obdocs/minions.md

 To see your entire bank in one image you can use the `+bank --full` command.

 You can also view a text version of your bank using `+bank --text`.
 This will generate an output and then add emote reactions below it, these can be used to navigate between pages on the text bank.
 You will need to add a reaction for it to be registered, and then remove it and add again to register the second of that interaction.
-The emote reactions are monitored by the bot for **CLARIFY THIS**
+The emote reactions are monitored by the bot for **TODO: Clarify working of bot monitoring emotes to navigate**

 ### Searching
 There are multiple ways to search your bank.